gofynd/fdk-client-java/documentation/application/CART.md

-Use this API to get an addresses using its ID.
-If successful, returns a Address resource in the response body specified in `Address`.
-Attibutes listed below are optional mobile_no checkout_mode tags default
+Retrieves a saved address using its ID.

 *Returned Response:*